MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-designing-pages.md

 ## The two principal page types

-A fundamental characteristic of the available page types is the way that a page type relates to the data presented on the page.
+A fundamental characteristic of a page type is how it relates to the data presented on the page.
 Two principal ways exists: *entity*-orientation (typical for the `Card` page type) and *collection*-orientation (typical for the `List` page type.)

 The entity-oriented page types (`Card`, `Document`, and `ListPlus`) provide the user with actions to toggle edit/view mode, creation, and deletion, at the top of the page.
 (On tablet and phone, these actions may be placed in another position.)